buren/git-story/README.md

         gs dev <branch_name>
         gs dev <branch_name> <base_branch>
 this will create a new branch <branch_name> based of master or specified <base_branch>.
 If the branch exists on remote pull the latest changes.
+Ensures the uniqueness of branch name at remote.
+Pushes the newly created branch to remote.

 * Commit your changes